akeeba/passwordless/README.md

 This repository contains the parallel development of this plugin for 4.
 We can develop this plugin without the constraints of what can be accepted in the Joomla core and when.
 As a result we can explore new features which wouldn't make it to Joomla in a reasonable amount of time.

-In an effort to avoid conflicts with Joomla 4, we renamed this plugin from plg_system_webauthn (which is now the name of the Joomla 4 core plugin) to plg_system_passwordless.
+In an effort to avoid conflicts with Joomla 4, we renamed this plugin from `plg_system_webauthn` (which is now the name of the Joomla 4 core plugin) to `plg_system_passwordless`.

 Most notably, this plugin remembers the last user logged into the site.
 As a result, the next login attempt does not require entering the username, just clicking on the login button.
 Completely frictionless and perfectly secure.